Improving Intrinsic Exploration with Language Abstractions: Architecture and training details

 \subsection{Compute Details}

-Each model was run for 5 independent seeds on a machine with 40 CPUs, 1 Tesla V100 GPU, and 64GB RAM.
+Each model was run for 5 independent seeds on a machine in an independent cluster with 40 CPUs, 1 Tesla V100 GPU, and 64GB RAM.
 Runs take between 4 hours (for ObstructedMaze\_1Dl) to 20 hours (for the longest MultiRoom-N4-Extreme and KeyCorridorS5R3 tasks).